AJP-432/xperiment.3D/README.md

 # hack_the_north_2021
  My HTN Hack made with @tourist339, @rabnoor, and @WorldOfKerry.

- Our project is a STEM educational tool that provides textbook text with 3D modles made in three.js
+ Our project is a STEM educational tool that provides textbook text with 3D models made in three.js